 Born in 1861, Bulley developed a ardent fasciantion with plants, particuralry the hardier varieties and Alpine species.
 In 1898, Bulley bought farmland in Ness which he would go on to develop into a house and gardens.
 The house still exists to this day as Mickwell Brow and now houses office and event spaces.

-In 1948, Agnes Lois or just Lois as she preffered be called, daughter of Arthur Bulley gifted the entire site to the University of Liverpool, after Arthur passed away peacefully in 1942.
+In 1948, Agnes Lois or just Lois as she preferred to be called, daughter of Arthur Bulley gifted the entire site to the University of Liverpool, after Arthur passed away peacefully in 1942.

 To discover the full History of Ness please click the link.